spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-integrating-any-search-engine-into-a-project.md

 #### 3. Requesting data from FACT-Finder

-At this point, you have to implement method search in the aforementioned [adapter plugin](#executing).
+Implement method search in the aforementioned [adapter plugin](#executing).
-Your search function will receive `FactFinderQuery` with `FFSearchQueryTransfer` in it as the first argument.
+Your search function receives `FactFinderQuery` with `FFSearchQueryTransfer` in it as the first argument.

 Prepare proper request to a FACT-Finder based on these parameters.